freeCodeCamp/guide/src/pages/articles/meta/free-code-camp-infinite-loop-protection/index.md

 ---
 title: Free Code Camp Infinite Loop Protection
 ---
-The Free Code Camp code runner has a built in Infinite Loop Protect feature, leveraged from [JSBin's Loop Protect](https://github.com/jsbin/loop-protect).
+The Free Code Camp code runner has a built in Infinite Loop Protect feature, leveraged from <a href='https://github.com/jsbin/loop-protect' target='_blank' rel='nofollow'>JSBin's Loop Protect</a>.
 The loop protect injects some code into user created loops to allow a safe exit if more than ~500ms has passed without exiting the loop.
 Loop protect will catch many, but not all infinite loop issues.
 If you see this message:

 `Error: Potential infinite loop at line X`